newrelic/entity-definitions/docs/golden_metrics.md

 ### Roll-up entities

-In the cases that the entity type can be ingested from different sources and you need to provide a different query implementation you can use `queries` instead of `query`
+In the cases that the entity type can be ingested from different sources and you need to provide a different query implementation for each of them, you can use `queries` instead of `query`

 ```yaml
 memoryUsage: